Paul Ford

 Epilogue

 This age is Dynamic.
-Speed is rewarded before understanding is proven.
-Urgency is treated as importance.
+Speed is rewarded before understanding is proven, and urgency is treated as importance.

 The Continuum offers an alternative: